audioburst-labs/AudioburstPlayer-iOS/README.md

 ```

 ### Step 3.
 Start playing Audioburst content
-You simply need to call one method to load Compact Player view and start playing Audioburst content:
+You simply need to call a method to load Compact Player view and begin playing Audioburst content:
 ```swift
 player.load() { [weak self] result in
     if case let .success(viewController) = result {